XVTSolutions/ecs-dns-updater/README.md

 Using `essential: false` will mean that the task runs at service start up, stops, and is then never restarted until the service restarts (typically because the agent underneath has moved)

+### Create the service

+Provide the task definition from the previous step, as well as the ecs-dns-updater IAM role (or another suitable role containing the relevant permissions)

 # Acknowledgments